18029450uhi/wad2Assignment118029450/README.md

 - **Front-end React App**:
     Extracted into a separate container named client to ensure modularity and scalability.
 Utilizes Docker to containerize the React application for efficient deployment.

 - **PostgreSQL** :
-- The PostgreSQL has been moved into its own container to maintain data integrity and isolation.
+  The PostgreSQL has been moved into its own container to maintain data integrity and isolation.
 PostgreSQL container retains authentication data.

  - **Api(Auth Server)** :
-    The API has been placed into different containers for decomposition purpose.
+    The APIs have been placed into different containers for decomposition purpose.

 ### Integration with MongoDB for Question Delivery:
 For this part of the assignment , the main server has been allocated into two different servers auth server and question server.